Bernardo Javier González Riga

-Bernardo Javier González Riga is an Argentinean palaeontologist; he is internationally recognised for his research on sauropod dinosaur evolution, and was awarded in 2019.
+Bernardo J. González Riga is an Argentine palaeontologist and a professor of Earth Sciences, Paleontology and philosophy of science.
+He is internationally recognised for his research on sauropod dinosaur evolution.

-He discovered in the Late Cretaceous strata of the Mendoza Province (Argentina) the huge sauropod dinosaur Notocolossus, one of the largest land animals ever found.
+González Riga discovered in the Late Cretaceous strata of the Mendoza Province (Argentina) the huge sauropod dinosaur Notocolossus, one of the largest land animals ever found.
 He also described and co-described more than ten new dinosaur species.